souffle-lang/souffle-lang.github.io/pages/docs/components.md

 In this example,
 ```
 .init myInstance1 = MyComponent

 .decl Test(x:number)
 Test(x) :- myInstance1.TheAnswer(x).
 .output Test
 ```
-we instantiate the component `MyComponent` with the name `myInstance1` and the name `myInstance2`.
+we instantiate the component `MyComponent` with the name `myInstance1`.
-Internally, Souffle flattens the component instantiation creating for each component its own namespace.
-The names of the component elements are extended using the instantiation name as a prefix.
+Internally, Souffle flattens the component instantiation creating for each component instantiation its own namespace.
+The qualified names of component elements are preprended using the name of the instantiation.

 For the above example, Souffle internally expands the component instantiation as follows:
 ```
 .type myInstance1.myType = number
 .decl myInstance1.TheAnswer(x:myType)    // relation of myInstance1
 myInstance1.TheAnswer(42).               // fact of myInstance1

 .decl Test(x:number)
 Test(x) :- myInstance1.TheAnswer(x).
 .output Test